airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 ```

-In example Stick connection place is - `ttyUSB0`.
+In this case the device is `ttyUSB0`.

 Then you need to configure it.
-Before starting Zigbee2MQTT we need to edit the `configuration.yaml` file.
+Before starting Zigbee2MQTT you need to edit the `configuration.yaml` file.
 This file contains the configuration which will be used by Zigbee2MQTT.:

 ```bash